How to Make a Messaging App like WhatsApp, Telegram, Slack (Updated)

 That’s all from the backend architecture of your app.
 But there’s front end as well, and there’s a lot I’ve learned by failing at building web interfaces (front end) for chat apps.

-Front end architectures for developing a chat app
+Front end architectures for building a messaging app

 Without making you read another supposed book on the front end tech, I will simply walk you through two major technology frameworks that people use to build chat front end:

-If I had to build an chat app today on Angular, a high level architectural diagram of the client would look something like this:
+If I had to create a messaging app today on Angular, a high level architectural diagram of the client would look something like this:

 If you are interested in deeper level analysis of an angular based front end whose miniature version you saw above, here’s the detailed level architecture: